LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 int z = (int) y;
 ```

 This processing of converting a primitive to an object (e.g. `Integer y = Integer.valueOf(x)`) was called **boxing**.
 The reverse process (e.g. `int z = (int) y`) is called **unboxing**.
 In Java 5, the compiler became smart enough to know when to convert back and forth.
 This process is called **autoboxing**.
 In this book we will typically use the Object version of all the numeric data types and let the compiler do its thing, implicitely converting values to a primitive type whenever necessary.
+The most significant exception to this general rule is that we'll use primitive types when declaring loop iterator variables.

 The consequence of autoboxing for the Java programmer is that you can use primitive and object types interchangeably.
 We will almost always opt to use object types whenever we're declaring variables in this book.